PAYong/MovieMasterDetail/README.md

 - Heart icon when tapped will saved the item using Room and will show in Saved Items tab

 ## Saved Items
-- Saved Items
 All the saved movies will show in Saved Items tab.
 User can unsave the movie by tapping again the Heart icon and movie will be deleted from DB and list will be updated.

 ## Architecture (MVVM)
 - LiveData